SamAbaya/Project_Going_somewhere/README.md

-# PROJECT_GOING_SOMWEHERE
+# PROJECT_GOING_SOMEWHERE
 ## PROJECT OVERVIEW
 <span style="color: #222222;">The latest update from Word Tourism Organization (UNWTO) in December 2020 stated: “the decline in the first ten months of 2020 represents 900 million fewer international tourist arrivals compared to the same period in 2019, and translates into a loss of US</span> <span style="color: #222222;">$</span><span style="color: #222222;">935 billion in export revenues from international tourism, more than 10 times the loss in 2009 under the impact of the global economic crisis”</span>
-In 2021, the Research department of the World Tourism Organisation requested a synthesis report of the globalk touriosm trends in 2021
+In 2021, the Research department of the World Tourism Organisation requested a synthesis report of the global tourism trends in 2021

 ## OBJECTIVE OF THIS STUDY
-The main objective of the report was to undertsand the tourism data by country analysis and to extablish which countriues are seeing the greatest fall in tourism numbers.
+The main objective of the report was to undertsand the tourism data by country analysis and study the trend of expenditure and visits between 2020 and 2021.
 ## DATA SOURCE
 UNWTO Tourism dataset (Attached to files)
 ## TOOLS